-To acquire new customers, we collaborate and deeply integrate with our partners and providers leveraging our marketing expertise to create programs promoting our products to creditworthy customers.
+To acquire new customers, we collaborate and integrate with our partners and providers leveraging our marketing expertise to create programs promoting our products to creditworthy customers.
 Frequently, our partners and providers market the availability of credit as part of the advertising for their goods and services.
 Our marketing programs include marketing offers (e.g., 10% off the customer's first purchase) and consumer communications delivered through a variety of channels, including in-store signage, online advertising, retailer website placement, associate communication, emails, text messages, direct mail campaigns, advertising circulars, and outside marketing via television, radio, print, digital marketing (search engine optimization, paid search and personalization), and product education.
-We also employ our proprietary Quickscreen acquisition method to make targeted pre-approved credit offers at the point-of-sale.
+We also employ our proprietary Quickscreen acquisition method to make targeted preapproved credit offers at the point-of-sale.
 Our Quickscreen technology allows us to process customer information obtained from our partners through our risk models such that when these customers seek to make payment for goods and services at our partners' points-of-sale, we can offer them credit instantly, if appropriate.
 Based on our experience, due to the personalized and immediate nature of the offer, Quickscreen significantly outperforms traditional direct-to-consumer channels, such as direct mail or email, in response rate and dollar spending.

-Our marketing teams have expertise and experience in media strategy and planning and understand the best opportunities to reach and engage consumers, driving qualified traffic to apply efficiently, and enabling reach, new customer, and sales conversions.
-These capabilities also help to drive acquisitions, product usage and value proposition reinforcement.
+Our marketing teams have expertise and experience in media strategy and planning and understand the best opportunities to reach and engage consumers, with our diverse product suite, including engaging with our existing over 70 million active accounts.
+These teams drive qualified traffic, attract new customers and increase sales conversions.
+These capabilities also help to increase product usage and drive value proposition reinforcement.

-After a customer obtains one of our products, our marketing programs encourage ongoing card usage by communicating the benefits of our products' value propositions or deepening the relationship with the customer.
+After a customer obtains one of our products, our marketing programs encourage ongoing card usage by communicating the benefits of our products' value propositions to deepen the relationship with the customer.
 Examples of such programs include promotional financing offers, cardholder events, product and partner discounts, product upgrades, dollar-off certificates, account holder sales, reward points and offers, new product announcements and previews, and other specific partner value offerings.
-These programs are executed through our partners' and our own (direct to consumer) distribution channels.
+These programs are executed through our partners' and our own (direct-to-consumer) distribution channels.
 These activities targeted to existing customers have yielded high levels of re-use of our credit products.
-For example, during the year ended December 31, 2021, 58% of purchase volume across our CareCredit network, resulted from repeat use at one or more providers.
+For example, during the year ended December 31, 2022, approximately 60% of purchase volume across our CareCredit network, resulted from repeat use at one or more providers.